kgroveshok/z80-homebrew/WORD-LIST.md

 ### LIST ( uword -- u )    List the code to the word that is quoted (so as not to exec) on TOS | DONE

- The quoted most also be in upper case.
+ The quoted word must be in upper case.

 ### FORGET ( uword -- )    Forget the uword on TOS | DONE

  Will flag the word's op code to be deleted as well as replace the first char of the word with '_'.
+Quote uword name must be in caps.

+ e.g. "MORE" forget

 ### NOP (  --  ) Do nothing | DONE